The Ultimate Restaurant SEO Checklist for 2025

 We’ve almost reached the halfway point.
 The header tags on your page come next.
 Only one H1 tag should be used on each page of your website.
 This is the page title for most WordPress pages.
 The H1 element should include (as close to the front as possible) your keyword and appropriately describe your page.

-Step 6: Check keyword density
+Step 6: Check Keyword Density

 Some people try to cram their keywords into the content of their pages.
 This must not be done!
 Use your keyword a handful of times naturally throughout your material, but no more than that.